 \subsection{Implementation details}

 \textbf{CoDPS.} Our algorithm has two main parameters the prior data covariance $\sigma_{x(0)}^2$ and the gradient scalar term $\{\zeta_t\}$ as shown in Algorithms \ref{alg:co_dps_ddim} and \ref{alg:co_dps}.
 For the DDIM sampling, we set $\eta=1$ and NFE$=100$ for all experiments.
 We have to main hyper-parameters that we tune for various problems.
 These are $\{\zeta_t\}_{t=1}^{t=T}$ and $\sigma^2_{\bm{x(0)}}$.
 For $\{\zeta_t\}_{t=1}^{T}$, we start with a fixed value and then reduce it once based on a condition related to $t$.
 We report the values used in the main paper for each inverse problems in Tables \ref{tab:hyperprams_imgnet_ffhq} and \ref{tab:hyperprams_noiseless_imgnet}.
 We also report a variant of our method that uses DDPM sampling in Algorithm \ref{alg:co_dps}.
 Both DDIM and DDPM algorithms requires the total number of diffusion steps $N$, a measurement vector $\bm{y}$, scaling parameters $\{\zeta_t\}_{t=1}^N$, noise standard deviation ${\{\tilde\sigma_t\}_{t=1}^N}$, and prior variance hyper-parameter $\sigma_0^2$ and outputs the final reconstructed image $\hat{\bm{x}}_0$.
-We used PyTorch \cite{paszke2019pytorch} to implement our proposed method on a single NVIDIA GeForce RTX 2080 Ti GPU with 12GB memory.

 \textbf{DPS. } We utilized the official source code \cite{chung2023diffusion} and used the exact hyperparameters outlined in the original paper for each problem.
 We used DDPM sampling and set NFE to 1000 for all experiments.